Tech Jacket: Plot

 Zack Thompson, a high school student, becomes an unexpected hero when he finds a crash-landed spaceship and encounters Kelda, a dying alien from the Geldarian race, an advanced and extremely intelligent but physically weak species who are equipped at birth with a powerful technological suit of armor and weaponry called a Tech Jacket.
 To save Zack from his ship's impending self-destruct sequence, Kelda transfers his Tech Jacket to Zack, which permanently bonds to him.
 This advanced suit grants Zack immense strength, speed, flight, durability, the ability to produce powerful blasts of energy, and create weaponry from the suit.
 His powers surpass that of any Geldarian due to his stronger human physiology.

 As other Geldarians arrive on Earth to investigate the death of their comrade and find the missing Tech Jacket, they initially suspect Zack of foul play, believing he stole the Tech Jacket.
 However, they soon discover what happened from Zack’s Tech Jacket, realizing his potential and increased capabilities, they enlist his help in their decades-long war against the Kresh, a formidable alien enemy responsible for the crashing of Kelda’s ship and his death.
 Zack undergoes training with the Geldarian warriors, learning and developing fast as his innate human strength together with the Tech Jacket’s capabilities make him a force to be reckoned with.
 He leads the Geldarian army in a critical battle, turning the tide of the war and forcing the Kresh to retreat.

 After the war, the grateful Geldarians release Zack from any obligations, allowing him to return to Earth and eventually reunite with his parents.
-The Geldarians soon return to earth with a mothership to warn Zack of a remnant segment of the Kresh army who followed him back to earth to enact revenge for his role in defeating them in the war.
+The Geldarians soon return to Earth with a mothership to warn Zack of a remnant segment of the Kresh army who followed him back to earth to enact revenge for his role in defeating them in the war.
 However, they themselves were tailed by a dangerous massive mechanical serpent-like creature called a Scavengine, that feeds on technology and is attacking and consuming the Geldarian mothership.
-Zack helps them defeat the creature saving the lives of the civilians on the ship, and the Galderian princess, Lin, who develops an interest in Zack and they start dating.
+Zack helps them defeat the creature saving the lives of the civilians on the ship, and the Geldarian princess, Lin, who develops an interest in Zack and they start dating.
 The Geldarians gift Zack a space satellite orbiting station to help him monitor and protect the planet from terrestrial and celestial threats before finally leaving for their home world.